Ministries

 Church Cleaning

-On a rotational basis, teams of two clean the church approximately once every five weeks.
-It takes about 1½ hours to accomplish chores such as dusting, window cleaning, cleaning holy water fonts and straightening the pews, sacristy and children's cry room.
+On a rotational basis, teams of one, two or families clean the church approximately once every five weeks.
+It takes about 1 hour to accomplish chores such as dusting, window cleaning, cleaning holy water fonts and straightening the pews, sacristy and children’s cry room.
 The best time to do this is from Thursday to Saturday.
 Scheduling is done through the Ministry Leader.
+For more information, contact Rene Lubbe 201 225-1328 or rjfml2015@gmail.com.

 Communal Anointing of the Sick

-A celebration of the Eucharist is offered each year, for members of the parish needing the support of prayers and camaraderie during times of illness.
-Members of the ministry assist with transportation to and from these Masses as well as coordinate and serve lunch held afterward in the McGrath Room.
+In the fall, there is a Mass and Anointing for members of the parish needing the support of prayers during times of illness.
+Members of the ministry coordinate a luncheon held afterward in the McGrath Room.
+For more information, contact Sally Miller 201 445-0823 or skmill@optonline.net.

-The Cornerstone weekend takes place on separate weekends for men and women.
-The 26 hours commences on Friday at 6:00 pm.
+The Cornerstone weekend is 26 hours and starting on a Friday at 6:00 pm.
 It is a gathering of ordinary men and women who are given an opportunity to renew and strengthen their faith while growing in the experience of Christian community.
 A team of Cornerstone alumni host and lead the weekend.
-Additionally, the Men's Cornerstone Ministry has joined forces with neighboring parishes in preparing the weekend for all men of the respective parishes.
-The next Men's Cornerstone will be held at St. Luke's on March 9 - 10 2012.
-You can register for the weekend by email at cornerstone@cornerstone2012.com.
-Women's Cornerstone will join together with St. Luke's.
-The weekend is scheduled for October 26 - 27, 2012.
-For more information on the Men's or Women's Cornerstone contact Jim Kenny (201) 444-6362
+Additionally, the Cornerstone Ministry has joined forces with Saint Luke’s in preparing a weekend for the men or women of both parishes.
+For more information, contact Trish Olson (Women) tpolson@optonline.net or 201 493-7771.

 CYO Basketball

-The Nativity CYO Basketball program is designed to be representative of the Christian values of respect, love, compassion and support for each other.
-Through sports, competition and teamwork, we provide healthy growth and development through games, practices and the life lessons that sports teach.
+The Nativity CYO Basketball program is designed to be a representative of the Christian values of respect, love, compassion and support for each other through sports, competition and teamwork.
+It provides healthy growth and development through games, practices and the life lessons.
+Positive coaching, sportsmanship for all, learning to live together in a diverse community and maximizing talents, fosters the physical, intellectual, emotional and spiritual strength in each of us.
+The program is open to Nativity boys and girls grades three thru grade eight.
+For more information, contact Ron Harrington 201 670-6671 or ronald.harrington@velan.com.

 Eucharistic Ministers